-Back to School: Pack Those LunchesFrom enticing lunch ideas to health and safety tips, our naturopathic doctors have offered some advice for parents to keep their kids eating right all year long.
+Back to School: Pack Those LunchesFrom enticing lunch ideas to health and safety tips, our naturopathic doctors have offered some advice for parents to help their kids make healthy food choices all year long.

-Daemon Jones, N.D. of Takoma Park, Maryland, says that children respond to a challenge, and she recommends making a fun game out of eating more fruits and vegetables.
+Daemon Jones, ND, says that children respond to a challenge, and she recommends making a fun game out of eating more fruits and vegetables.

 She calls it the ‘rainbow challenge’ and says to ask your children to track how many different colors of the rainbow they eat.
 Put a sticker for each color on a chart on your refrigerator door.
 Then, reward your child with the most stickers with a prize.

 Making healthy food enjoyable is easy with Dr. Dae’s approach.
 She advises, “pack lots of hand held foods that can be eaten or dipped in the lunch box.”
 Keep them separate for quick assembly by your child in the school lunchroom.
 Bento boxes come in many sizes and can make this task a bit easier and more sustainable on the environment by decreasing packaging waste.